 Abercrombie House should definitely be on your Bathurst bucket list… this house is next level.
 Boasting gorgeous Tudor Gothic style, 52 rooms and an immaculate garden, you can wander your way through this amazing historical site between Wednesday and Sunday each week.
 Do it!

-If you want to learn more about what it’s really like to live and study with us in this great regional city, get in touch with our friendly team to learn more.
+If you want to learn more about what it’s really like going to university in Bathurst, get in touch with our friendly team to learn more.
 We’re looking forward to welcoming you to our home soon!